tjventurini/blog/articles/2020-04-04/README.md

 ## Vue

 Doing something in the frontend again turned out to be a lot of fun.
-Although I have spent most playing with the mechanics of vue and vuepress and did not so much of actual design - as you can clearly see 😉
+Although I have spent most of the time playing with the mechanics of vue and vuepress and did not so much of actual design - as you can clearly see 😉

 ## Markdown